 Commander Chinigò survived the war and after the war rose to the rank of Captain and commanded the Littorio, being her last captain.

 A Folgore class destroyer, an older ship, she was sunk in the Duisburg/Beta convoy battle on 9 November 1941 with the loss of 141 men including her commander, Lt.Cdr.
 Mario Milano.
 The Folgores were not a lucky class, with all four ships lost during the war.
 They displaced 2,096 tons at full load, carried 4x120mm guns and six torpedo tubes as main armament, and had a claimed top speed of 38 knots.
 A repeat of the Freccia class they had less stability and range than her predecessor due to a reduction in their beam.

 Orsa-class torpedo boats, an enlarged version of the Spicas (see below).
 At 1,575 tons full displacement, they traded one 10cm gun for improved AA and ASW equipment, carrying also 4x 450mm torpedo tubes and only running at up to 28 knots.
-Pegaso sank four Royal Navy submarines, making her one of the top submarine hunters of the Regia Marina.
+Pegaso claimed four Royal Navy submarines, which if confirmed would make her one of the top submarine hunters of the Regia Marina.
+There are however doubts over this record.
 Pegaso and Procione scuttled on the armistice, while Orsa survived the war and continued to serve until 1964.

 This are likely to have been the eight Blenheims of No. 105 Squadron out of Luqa, Malta, on their attack run.